 When you implement online intake forms, verify that they comply with the Health Insurance Portability and Accountability Act (HIPAA), which requires healthcare providers to keep protected health information (PHI) safe.
-JotForm offers HIPAA-compliant forms.
-Practices just need to upgrade to a JotForm Silver or Gold plan, or apply for our Coronavirus Responder Program to get an unlimited HIPAA-compliant account for free.
+Jotform offers HIPAA-compliant forms.
+Practices just need to upgrade to a Jotform Gold plan, or apply for our Coronavirus Responder Program to get an unlimited HIPAA-compliant account for free.

 Just as if they were in the office, patients should feel like their virtual visits come to a satisfactory end.
 They should understand the next steps they need to take, including picking up medication from their preferred pharmacy or scheduling a follow-up appointment.